YCougFan/prisma-graphql/README.md

 # prisma-graphql
-Learning how the UI and API communicate with each other using prisma server and graphql language without a database; however, data was being queried and fetched using the graphql playground
+UI and Database communicating with each other using prisma server and graphql language without an API; data is being queried and fetched using the graphql playground.